sriksmachi/sriksmachi/README.md

 ### 🤖 What I Do
 - 🏗️ **Architect AI Solutions** at scale for enterprise applications
 - 📝 **Write Technical Content** on [LinkedIn](https://www.linkedin.com/in/vishsrik/) and [Medium](https://techtalkwithsriks.medium.com/)
-- 🔬 **Research** in Reinforcement Learning and Industrial Automation
+- 🔬 **Research** in Deep Reinforcement Learning and Industrial Automation
 - 🌟 **Mentor** developers building intelligent applications

 ---